sydneyztran/Docker-Project/docker.md

 I decided to install OpenVAS/Greenbone vulnerability scanner with Docker.
 In order to do so, I created a docker-compose.yml file by doing the following:
 - I made a new directory called openvas-docker with `mkdir ~/openvas-docker` and entered this directory with `cd ~/openvas-docker`.
 - I created the yml file in this directory with `nano docker-compose.yml` where I was then able to edit this file.
 - In this file, I wrote the following using the official Docker Compose file reference found here: https://docs.docker.com/reference/compose-file/.
+Additionally, in this link provided from the slides, https://github.com/mikesplain/openvas-docker, I was able to reference the docker-compose.yml file.

 ```yaml
 version: '3'